 Saturday, March 10, 2012

-Critical raves have accompanied the very mention of this record, though I disagree.
-Only five solid songs appear here.
+Critical raves have accompanied the very mention of this record, yet only five truly worthy songs stand out.

-"Spirits in the Material World" has a bassline that defies gravity and time itself.
-Randy Jackson, a fine bassist in his own right, raves about Sting's idiosyncratic figures to author Daniel Levitin in "This is Your Brain on Music".
+"Spirits in the Material World" has a bassline that defies gravity.
+Randy Jackson, a fine bassist in his own right, raved about Sting's idiosyncratic figures to author Daniel Levitin in "This is Your Brain on Music".
 Rightly so!
-Mr. Sumner outdoes himself with both the tune and his top class, instrumental performance.
+Mr. Sumner outdoes himself with both the tune and his top class instrumental performance.
+Similarly, "Every Little Thing She Does is Magic" is so good that it could not be improved upon.
+The tension that builds in the verse is swept away by joyous abandon in the infectious chorus.
+High energy playing from all involved makes this work that any pop writer would happily add to the "wish I had penned that one" file.

 These gems rank with the best of anything they recorded during their short tenure as a trio.

-In MY book (which has lots of pictures), naive political statements and flat out repetitive tunes drag down the rest of the album.
+At risk of being beaten about the head with one of Sting's yoga mats, naive political statements ("Rehumanize Yourself", "One World") mixed with flat out repetitive tunes drag down the rest of the album.
 Could you honestly spend an hour in a locked room listening only to "Demolition Man"?
+Six minutes is pushing it.
+While the grooves are in place, the lack of hooks, coupled with smothering horns add unnecessary weight to the other compositions.

 About that album title...

-Which is just what the prospective listener should do with this disc, splicing the first two selections with the last three and taking the filler on a long drive out to the middle of nowhere for disposal.
-These tracks simply lack the spark that the others have in abundance.
+Speaking of which, you can splice the first two selections with the last three on this disc, remove the filler tracks and take them on a long drive out to the middle of nowhere for disposal.
+They simply lack the spark that the others have in abundance.
+The next project would be their last, though it is far more rewarding in all aspects.

 Sunday, March 04, 2012